silexphp/Silex/doc/internals.rst

 One of the goals of exposing the `RouteCollection
 <http://api.symfony.com/2.0/Symfony/Component/Routing/RouteCollection.html>`_
-was to make it mutable, so extensions could add stuff to it.
+was to make it mutable, so providers could add stuff to it.
 The challenge here is the fact that routes know nothing about their name.
 The name only has meaning in context of the ``RouteCollection`` and cannot be changed.